 Please familiarize yourself with the work we publish before submitting.

 Member Submissions – All Categories, Year Round

 Never wait for an open submission period again!
-Members of Electric Literature who make a monthly contribution of $4 to $10 a month on Drip get access to year-round submissions in any genre, with a guaranteed response time of under three months.
+Members of Electric Literature who make a monthly contribution of $5 or more a month get access to year-round submissions in any genre, with a guaranteed response time of under three months.
 Become a member and submit your work today!
-Instructions for members on how to submit can be found here.

 Recommended Reading – Fiction

 Electric Literature’s weekly fiction magazine, publishing short stories and novel excerpts by today’s most dynamic voices every Wednesday, recommended by your favorite writers.

 Accepts previously unpublished fiction of 1,500 to 10,000 words.

 Two 1-week submissions periods per year, usually in Spring and Fall.

 Response time: 6 to 8 months